raoul2000/yii2-workflow-view/README.md

 <img src="screenshot.png" alt="workflow view"/>

+As you can see, the **initial status** is highlighted with a green thick border.

 For more information on the *SimpleWorkflowBehavior* and the wonderful world of workflows with Yii2, please refer to [yii2-workflow](https://github.com/raoul2000/yii2-workflow)